 Chania city.
-Chania is a beautiful town in Crete, it is one of the most picturesque and cosy places on the island.
+Chania is a beautiful city in Crete, it is one of the most picturesque and cosy places on the island.
 Chania town is the second city in terms of population on Crete, situated in the northwest of the island.
 It has a population of just over 100,000 people.
 When you are in the old town, you can really taste the special atmosphere.
 The influences of various cultures are highly visible.
 Chania is like a melting pot of civilizations.
 Thousands of tourists visit the city every day.
 They are often day-trippers coming from the coastal tourist places outside the city such as Agia Marina, Platanias and Georgioupolis.

 Many tourists are day-trippers who come with large cruise ships that dock in the port of Souda.
 The most beautiful parts of the town are the Venetian area,the old harbour and the old town, which is located partly within the ancient Byzantine wall and partially within the Venetian walls .
 A stroll through the narrow alleys where old traditional houses, monuments, shops, cafés and restaurants are wonderful.
 Here are lovely alleys with arches, stairs and flowers.
 There are many colourful buildings, small churches, large Byzantine churches and minarets.
 The Ottomans landed here and that is reflected in many buildings, resorts and ancient mosques, which today have been transformed into museums or shops.